oakkao/pymof/README.md

 ## Mass-ratio-variance based outlier factor

 ### Latest news
-1. Implementing HVOF() for detecting anomaly in data stream.
+1. Implementing HVOF() for anomaly detection.
 2. Documents are editted with more methods.
 3. A Table of Contents is added.